IRedactedI/AltCommand/README.md

 Thanks to atom0s and Thorny for Ashita.

-Special thanks to at0mos for figuring out what I was doing wrong with image buttons, and correcting my texture loading code!
+Thanks to at0mos for figuring out what I was doing wrong with image buttons, and correcting my texture loading code.

+Thanks to onimitch for the UI hiding sections of code.